vercel/next.js/docs/basic-features/eslint.md

 yarn lint --dir pages --dir utils
 ```

-and it will take precedence over the configuration from `next.config.js`.
+This will take precedence over the configuration from `next.config.js`.

 ## ESLint Plugin